Therapy for Your Horse - the Masterson Method® and more!

 I am also a qualified Equine Massage Therapist and am trained in Myofascial Release Techniques, Laser Therapy and Acupressure, and the work I do includes checking and mobilisation of the joints as well as work on the soft tissue (well, really they are inseparable!)
 I am constantly seeking more knowledge and gathering more ‘tools’ to help horses and I have attended numerous Continuing Professional Development courses including practical courses in Anatomy and Biomechanics (including around 75 hours’ worth of horse dissections!), Subclinical Evaluation, Stretching and Mobilisation etc.

 I belong to the International Association of Animal Therapists for continuing professional support and continue to take advantage of further training opportunities.
-I am of course fully insured to work on your horse, and like any therapist I can only do so with your vet’s permission.
+I am of course fully insured to work on your horse.
 I am happy to take vet referrals and to report back to your vet as required.

 I can bring some or all of the above techniques into the work depending on the horse and your requirements.
 Feel free to call for a chat!